-In addition, your vehicle has dual-stage frontal airbags.
+In addition, the vehicle has dual-stage frontal airbags.
 Dual-stage airbags adjust the restraint according to crash severity.
-Your vehicle has electronic frontal sensors, which help the sensing system distinguish between a moderate frontal impact and a more severe frontal impact.
+The vehicle has electronic frontal sensors, which help the sensing system distinguish between a moderate frontal impact and a more severe frontal impact.
 For moderate frontal impacts, dual-stage airbags inflate at a level less than full deployment.
 For more severe frontal impacts, full deployment occurs.

-Your vehicle has roof-rail airbags.
-See Airbag System on page 1-54.
-Roof-rail airbags are intended to inflate in moderate to severe side crashes.
-In addition, these roof-rail airbags are intended to inflate during a rollover.
-Roof-rail airbags will inflate if the crash severity is above the system's designed threshold level.
+The vehicle may or may not have seat-mounted side impact airbags.
+The vehicle has roof-rail airbags.
+See Airbag System on page 1-46.
+Seat-mounted side impact and roof-rail airbags are intended to inflate in moderate to severe side crashes.
+In addition, these roof-rail airbags are intended to inflate during a rollover or in a severe frontal impact.
+Seat-mounted side impact and roof-rail airbags will inflate if the crash severity is above the system's designed threshold level.
 The threshold level can vary with specific vehicle design.

-Roof-rail airbags are not intended to inflate in frontal impacts, near-frontal impacts, or rear impacts.
-Both roof-rail airbags will deploy when either side of the vehicle is struck or if the sensing system predicts that the vehicle is about to roll over.
+Seat-mounted side impact airbags are not intended to inflate in frontal impacts, near-frontal impacts, rollovers, or rear impacts.
+Roof-rail airbags are not intended to inflate in rear impacts.
+A seat-mounted side impact airbag is intended to deploy on the side of the vehicle that is struck.
+Both roof-rail airbags will deploy when either side of the vehicle is struck, or if the sensing system predicts that the vehicle is about to roll over, or in a severe frontal impact.